Abdullah-218/Intel-AI-MediLocker/README.md

 # 🏥 Intel AI MediLocker – AI-Driven Healthcare App

-AI-powered healthcare management platform connecting doctors and patients for smarter, safer medical care.
-Doctors securely access patient records, predict medicine side-effects, and generate digital prescriptions, while patients manage appointments, medications, diet, reports, and consultations – all in one app.
+Intel AI MediLocker is a next-generation, AI-powered healthcare management platform designed to bridge the communication and treatment gap between doctors and patients.
+It empowers doctors to make safer, more informed decisions and enables patients to manage their health proactively — all from a single, secure mobile app.

----
+Unlike traditional healthcare apps that focus only on basic appointment booking or report viewing, MediLocker introduces a structured medical history system, AI-driven medicine safety analysis, and regionally personalized health recommendations, redefining digital healthcare accessibility.

 ## 🚀 Project Overview